 Previous Experience and Knowledge Needed?

 No previous experience required.
-All learners are required to complete an initial assessment / screening of Maths levels prior to enrolment on the course – please telephone the office on 01223 712340 to discuss.
+All learners are required to attend an initial assessment / screening of Maths levels prior to enrolment on the course – please telephone the office on 01223 712340 to make an appointment.

 You will be required to sign a form agreeing to exam dates.
 Fees are only incurred if you do not attend exam dates as agreed.